jannes/han-cihui/README.md

 - Export known words

 ## Ebook analysis
-- Analyze vocabulary in epub ebook
+- Analyze vocabulary in epub ebook (using my [epubparse](https://github.com/jannes/epubparse) library for parsing)
 - Show amount of words/characters known and unknown
 - Supports filtering by word's and character's amount of occurrence within text
   (only show words that occur at least x times or/and words that contain